Camera Batteries (mercury, silver-oxide, etc.)

 Nikon FE

-This battery is used in the newer Leicas (M6/M7).
-It's rather rare, most stores don't reguarly stock them, so I buy in bulk when I find them cheap.
+This battery is used in the late-model film Leica rangefinders (aka M6/M7).
+It's rather rare, most stores don't regularly stock them, so I buy in bulk when I find them cheap.
 Lithium cells have a shelf-life of about 10 years unused.

 The CR 1/3N is the same size as two SR-44 silver-oxide batteries, and in a pinch you can tape together two SR-44 cells, which can be bought just about anywhere.
 They won't last as long, but they're good in a pinch.